jamila143/PARG-Requirement-Generator/README.md

-<<<<<<< HEAD
 # PARG Requirement Generation — Web UI

-This is a web interface around your existing PARG pipeline (the models and dataset from `PARG_Kaggle_Pipeline_v6.ipynb`).
-You type in one user story, and it runs the real PARG pipeline — preprocessing → process classification → ontology mapping → NER extraction → Algorithm A1 hybrid scoring → requirement generation → validation — and shows you the result.

-**Nothing in this app is hard-coded.** The process concept, ontology mapping, scores, and generated requirements all come from your actual trained models and dataset.
-If a model file is missing, the app tells you exactly that — it does not fall back to fake data.
+A web application for the **PARG (Process-Aware Requirement Generation)** pipeline.

+Enter a user story and the app performs:

+**Preprocessing → Process Classification → Ontology Mapping → NER Extraction → Algorithm A1 Scoring → Requirement Generation → Validation**

+The application uses the trained PARG models and dataset.
+It does not use fake or hard-coded prediction results.

 ## What changed in this revision (reliability pass)